 - Stuff you really enjoy doing – reading a book, drawing, playing an instrument.

 - Stuff that is good for your soul – praying, reading the Bible, meditating, greeting your family with a smile every morning.

 - Stuff that is good for your body – stretching, taking a walk, pausing to breathe deeply.

 - And stuff that is important to you – studying an interesting topic, working toward a goal, stopping work at 5:00 to spend quality time with family.

 That’s it!
 A simple list of things that make each day feel good!

 2. How to keep track of happiness habits

 Once you have your list of happiness habits, it’s really easy to stash it in a drawer and forget about it!
 Not that I’ve ever done that, or anything! 😉

 I’ve found that if I don’t have a simple system of tracking my happiness habits, then I tend to not do them.
 To be honest, some habits have truly become second nature to me, so I don’t include them in my daily happiness habit tracking.
 But for the most part, if I don’t have some sort of personal accountability, then I easily forget the habits I want to create and fall into the thoughtless routines of mindless living.

 It’s really quite fun and very satisfying to track happiness habits.
-Here’s what you do – at the start of every month, list out the happiness habits you want to focus on for the month down the left side of a sheet of paper (I use my journal for this, but I’ve also created a handy-dandy printable for you to use if like – just click the button below to get access).
+Here’s what you do – at the start of every month, list out the happiness habits you want to focus on for the month down the left side of a sheet of paper or journal.
 For me, the list is often exactly the same from month to month, but sometimes it changes as my interests change.
 Across the top of the page, write out a number for every day of the month.
 Then at the end of each day during the month, go through and mark off the items you completed that day.
 Easy, fun, and a great way to develop happiness habits that will stick!